-Please add answer:
+Underlined pairs of player actions are in red!

-fore there
+As there is no box where both choices are in red, therefore there is no Nash equilibrium for the game. because there is no best outcome for both players.

 [3] no partial credit.

 If one player changes its action, her reward will not decrease [2].